syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## ZoomFactor
-Supports customizing the zoom level of diagram control.
+Supports customizing the zoom level of the diagram control.
 You can set the [ZoomFactor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_ZoomFactor) of the diagram control.
 The following code example explains how to apply ZoomFactor.

 {% tabs %}
 {% highlight xml %}